Sunny Girl (song): Background

 In 1965 alone, the Hep Stars had accumulated six top-10 singles, of which three were number ones.
 However, most of this material were covers, and the band had been heavily criticized by Swedish media and other bands for this.
 So Andersson introduced them "No Response", which was his first composition.
 The song was a success, reaching number 2 on Kvällstoppen in October 1965.
 However, the following single was "So Mystifying" written by Ray Davies of the Kinks, which once again brought them back to recording covers as singles, largely because Andersson was not satisfied with "No Response", which made him doubt his songwriting talents.
 "So Mystifying" and the follow-up, "Should I", still became hits on Kvällstoppen, reaching number 5 and 2 respectively.

 Hep Stars were still doing heavy touring across Sweden during this time, but as they were almost equally as successful in Norway, they embarked on a tour there as well.
-On 10 February 1966, they arrived at Vinger Hotel, Kongsvinger.
+On 10 February 1966, they arrived at Vinger Hotel in Kongsvinger.
 After unpacking and checking in to their rooms, the band sans Andersson went to the restaurant inside the establishment.
 Andersson however, went to the ballroom of the hotel, lit up several candles and started playing his piano.
 After several hours, he had come up with the melody of "Sunny Girl".
 In comparison to "No Response", "Sunny Girl" was a huge leap forward for the band, because unlike the rock and roll influenced "No Response", "Sunny Girl" drew inspiration from Classical music and is as a result baroque pop.

 "Sunny Girl" was reportedly inspired by Andersson's girlfriend at the time, who was Norwegian.
 It was not originally a slow-drawn out ballad.
 Andersson had envisioned a faster version of the song.
 However, Hep Stars sound engineer Gert Palmcrantz suggested that he'd play the spinet, something he agreed on and promptly slowed down the arrangement of the song.
 Andersson later admitted that he was heavily influenced by classical music on both "Sunny Girl" and the follow-up "Wedding".
 "Sunny Girl" was introduced to their manager Åke Gerhard, who saw great potential in Andersson as a songwriter, and who liked the track.
 It was recorded in March 1966 at Europafilm Studios with Palmcrantz producing.